Monday, August 3, 2015

 a dash of Worcestershire sauce

-2 teaspoons cider vinegar
+1 tablespoons cider vinegar

-fresh black pepper
+a sprinkle fresh black pepper

-1 15 ounce can of kidney beans
+1 15-ounce can of red or pink kidney beans

 Directions:

-1. Toss the ground beef (or beef cubes) into a 12'' skillet on a stove top over a
+1. Toss the ground beef (or beef cubes) into a 12'' skillet on a stovetop over medium heat.
+If using ground beef, break it up into pieces.

-4. Simmer on low heat for abut 30 minutes.
+4. Simmer on low medium heat for 30 - 40 minutes.

 1. Microwave the corn-on-the-cob inside its husk for 4 1/2 minutes.
 It will turn out tender and perfect!